US-based firm leads COVID-19 vaccine race, clinical trials show promising early results: Experts

 The data comes from eight people who took part in a 45-subject safety trial that kicked off in March.
 The study showed the vaccine was safe and all study participants produced antibodies against the virus, according to the company.

 Though the Moderna and the Oxford vaccines are in a leading position, there are several other vaccines, including those being developed in India, in the running.
-In India, eight organizations are in the fray with a vaccine candidate, half of which are companies and the other half non-industry, said Brooke Wilson, associate director, Healthcare, GlobalData.
+In India, eight organisations are in the fray with a vaccine candidate , half of which are companies and the other half non-industry, said Brooke Wilson, associate director, Healthcare, GlobalData.

-It basically trains the immune system to recognize and attack the virus when it encounters it, the world health body noted.
-"Vaccine development involves many steps starting from designing the candidate, mice immunization studies and neutralizing antibody repertoire testing, other animal immunization trials like in ferrets, human safety checks, human trials of various levels before it is approved for general use," said Ray This entire process, she noted, takes at least 12-18 months.
+It basically trains the immune system to recognise and attack the virus when it encounters it, the world health body noted.
+“Vaccine development involves many steps starting from designing the candidate, mice immunisation studies and neutralising antibody repertoire testing, other animal immunisation trials like in ferrets, human safety checks, human trials of various levels before it is approved for general use,” said Ray This entire process, she noted, takes at least 12-18 months.

-"However, the extent of worldwide effort been taken in this area is commendable and promising showing hope of a possible efficient vaccine in the near future,'' Ray added.
-Umashankar Singh, assistant professor, biological engineering, IIT-Gandhinagar told PTI that the number of different approaches employed for COVID-19 is impressive.
+“However, the extent of worldwide effort been taken in this area is commendable and promising showing hope of a possible efficient vaccine in near future,’’ Ray added.
+Umashankar Singh, assistant professor, biological engineering, IIT-Gandhinagar told PTI that the number of different approaches employed for COVID-19 are impressive.

-"My personal understanding is that all of these strategies will yield results that may suit different profiles of recipients and might end up providing immunity, not exclusively though, against different strains of this virus that will emerge, if not there already," he said.
-The number of COVID-19 cases is close to five million in 188 countries and region with more than 3,23,000 fatalities.
+“My personal understanding is that all of these strategies will yield results that may suit different profiles of recipients and might end up providing immunity, not exclusively though, against different strains of this virus that will emerge, if not there already,” he said.
+The number of COVID-19 cases globally has crossed five million with 3,28,000 fatalities, according to Johns Hopkins University.
+PTI SAR MIN MIN MIN.

 - READ MORE ON: